Darth Vader and the Virtual Meeting

 Come up with a format the others in the meeting will be most responsive to.
 We suggest planning your teleconference in 10-minute segments to match the average person’s attention span.
 Remember, the people sitting in on this meeting are joining from behind a desk or on their smartphones.
 These are places they already spend a significant amount of time each day.
 At the 10-minute mark, insert some sort of a break to avoid losing your audience’s attention.

-If you’re the one leading the virtual meeting, keep in mind a teleconference doesn’t progress exactly the same way an in-person meeting does.
+If you’re leading virtual meetings in business, keep in mind a teleconference doesn’t progress exactly the same way an in-person meeting does.
 There’s usually a two- or three-second delay due to the fact you’re communicating through the internet.
 That means it’s a good idea to linger on a pause after asking a question to give everyone a chance to respond.

 One more thing: Look at the camera, not the screen, when you talk.
 It will make your conversation with the others participating in the virtual meeting look and feel more natural.